lqb2/lqb2.github.io/facilitation.md

 title: Facilitation
 ---

 Hi!
 I'm excited to support you or your organization in your work!
 Below is info about my background, areas of expertise, clients, testimonials, availability, and my pricing guidelines.
-Dig in and reach out when you're ready to work on something together.
-Email is best: lawrence [at] lqb2.co.
+Dig in and [reach out]({{ site.baseurl}}/contact) when you're ready to work on something together.
 Thanks and I'm looking forward to connecting.

 >To facilitate means 'to make easier.' — adrienne maree brown